:max_bytes(150000):strip_icc():format(webp)/Monetary-Wedding-Gift-Getty-Images-bbe6fe7b1fc147378e2228b4fb482b2b.jpg)

 How to Ask for Monetary Wedding Gifts

 Now that you know you shouldn't request cash on your wedding invitations, it's time to detail the etiquette-approved ways to make your preference known.
-You actually have a few different options, though we recommend implementing several of them for best results.
+You actually have a few different options, though we recommend implementing several of the below for best results.

 Ask Your Family Members and Close Friends to Spread the Word